magarpratik/send-a-secret/README.md

 No more sending secrets over email, Slack message or a Teams chat!

-**Send a Secret!** let you share sensitive information securely by generating a one-time-use link.
+**Send a Secret!** lets you share sensitive information securely by generating a one-time-use link.

 ## Why use Send a Secret?